Properties of contact matrices induced by pairwise interactions in proteins: Results

 \FigureInText{

 }

-\Eq{\ref{eq: eigenvalue-vs-contact-number}} indicates that the eigenvalues of $C$-matrix are proportional to the square root of the second moment of contact numbers.
-The proportional constant for the principal eigenvalue of $C$-matrix, that is, $^t\VEC{R}_1 \VEC{n} \parallel \VEC{1} \parallel / (^t\VEC{R}_1 \VEC{1} \parallel \VEC{n} \parallel)$, is plotted for each protein in \Fig{\ref{fig: cos_cpe_cn_vs_sqrt_n_ave_cpei}}.
-The dotted lines are iso-cosine lines for the angle between the principal eigenvector of $C$-matrix and the contact number vector, whose values are written in the figure.
+\Eq{\ref{eq: eigenvalue-vs-contact-number}} indicates that the eigenvalues of the $C$ matrix are proportional to the square root of the second moment of contact numbers.
+The proportional coefficient for the principal eigenvalue of the $C$ matrix --- that is, $^t\VEC{R}_1 \VEC{n} \parallel \VEC{1} \parallel / (^t\VEC{R}_1 \VEC{1} \parallel \VEC{n} \parallel)$ --- is plotted for each protein in \Fig{\ref{fig: cos_cpe_cn_vs_sqrt_n_ave_cpei}}.
+The dotted lines are iso-cosine lines for the angle between the principal eigenvector of the $C$ matrix and contact number vector, whose values are written in the figure.
 The ratios are scattered between 1.2 and 1.6, although the value of the ratio depends on the value of the abscissa, $^t\VEC{R}_{1} \VEC{1} / \parallel \VEC{1} \parallel$.
-Cosine of angle is upper bounded by the value of one, and therefore the value of the ratio of the cosines becomes correlated with the value of the denominator of the ratio, i.e., $^t\VEC{R}_{1} \VEC{1} / \parallel \VEC{1} \parallel$.
-The important fact is that the ratio takes values larger than one, making the principal eigenvalue larger.
-Here, it should be noted that the lower bound of conformational energy linearly depends on the principal eigenvalue of $C$-matrix; see \Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}}.
+The cosine of the angle is upper bounded by the value of 1, and therefore the value of the ratio of the cosines becomes correlated with the value of the denominator of the ratio --- i.e., $^t\VEC{R}_{1} \VEC{1} / \parallel \VEC{1} \parallel$.
+The important fact is that the ratio takes values larger than 1, making the principal eigenvalue larger.
+Here, it should be noted that the lower bound of the conformational energy linearly depends on the principal eigenvalue of the $C$ matrix; see \Eq{\ref{eq: lowest-bound-of-energy-eigenvector-D}}.
 Thus, the larger the principal eigenvalue is, the lower the conformational energy becomes.
-In practice, this condition seems to yield the high correlation between the principal eigenvector and the contact number vector; the most values of the $^t\VEC{R}_{1} \VEC{n} / \parallel \VEC{n} \parallel$, are greater than 0.7.
+In practice, this condition seems to yield a high correlation between the principal eigenvector and the contact number vector; most of the values of the $^t\VEC{R}_{1} \VEC{n} / \parallel \VEC{n} \parallel$, are greater than 0.7.

 \FigureInText{

 }